Grüezi, welcome into my artistic research

 Phase 7: February – March 2026

-At the same time, Mary Ann Doane’s text Masquerade Reconsidered: Further Thoughts on the Female Spectator connected deeply to my thinking around femininity and masculinity as masks.
-Her idea that masquerade is not simply fake or playful, but has real social effects, made me question what identity is if femininity is always already performed.
-If “the mask is all there is,” then maybe there is no pure or original femininity behind it, but rather a continuous process of performing, repeating, adapting, and becoming.
-This thought connected strongly to Like Me, where the female body shifts between image, creature, woman, performer, and object.
+Another text that connected strongly to Mulvey’s thinking was Mary Ann Doane’s essay Masquerade Reconsidered: Further Thoughts on the Female Spectator.
+Her writing became important for my reflection on femininity and masculinity as masks.
+If “the mask is all there is,” then perhaps there is no pure or original femininity hidden behind it, but rather a continuous process of performing, repeating, adapting, and becoming.

 14.06.2026 – Romane Ruggerio